BassHous3/taggarr/README.md

 >
 > - `NO TAG` The show is only in its original language.
 > - `DUB` The show contains ALL of your target languages.
-> - `SEMI-DUB` The show missing at least one of your target languages.
+> - `SEMI-DUB` The show missing at least one of your target languages or some episodes are missing the dub.
-> - `WRONG-DUB` The show contains another language and is missing your target languages (excluding original language).
+> - `WRONG-DUB` The show is missing your target languages and contains another language (excluding original language).

 <br></br>